 August is most definitely the middle of the low season.
 It’s uncomfortable, it’s wet with hot temperatures in the lowlands, and just not great to get around in other places.
 Overall, it’s really not the best time to visit Ethiopia.
 It turns out the low season is low season for a reason!

-Basically, the weather in Ethiopia in August is a similar picture to that of July, except that the rainfall is heavier and more frequent.
-For example, in the capital, temperatures are at 18°C, and there is an expectation of 100% rainfall over every single one of the 31 days in August.
+Basically, the weather in Ethiopia in August is similar picture to that of July, except that the rainfall is heavier and more frequent.
+For example, temperatures in the capital are at 18°C, and there is an expectation of 100% rainfall over every one of the 31 days in August.
 It’s a similar story for the rest of the country, except for Jijiga, which has less extreme seasonal norms.

 Weather in Ethiopia in September

 Ethiopia begins to ease out of the heavy rains of August and marks the beginning of the end of the low season.
 But don’t get too excited yet; there’s still a lot of rain to contend with, and it’s not the best time of year to visit Ethiopia.
 Addis Ababa has an average temperature of 19°C and 75% rainfall over 22 days.

 In Lalibela, things are also improving, with half the month seeing rainfall and only 60% humidity.
 Things in the Laka Tana region are still pretty wet (80% rainfall over 24 days), with a relatively mild average temperature of 23°C.

 October heralds the start of shoulder season.
 After all that rain, the country begins to turn green, with much-watered wildflowers starting to bloom and grasses.
 It’s a good time of year to begin trekking in Ethiopia, and there are fewer visitors than during high season – which may be a good thing for you.